Chromosore/vimball2/README.md

 ## Architecture

-This plugin comports two parts:
+This plugin is split in two independent parts:
  - the archiver
  - the extractor

-All of the functionalities are exposed through the same original ex API but also new commands and new functions.
-In fact, the command are basically frontends for the API functions, which in turn leverage the plugin's core.
+All the features are exposed through the original ex API but also through new commands and new functions.
+In fact, the commands are basically frontends for the API functions, which in turn leverage the plugin's core.

 ## Usage

+You can refer to the documentation, this is just a quick summary.

  - Ex commands:
-    * `:VimballArchive directory filename.vba`: Create an archive of directory amed filename.vba
+    * `:VimballArchive directory filename.vba`: Create an archive of directory named filename.vba
-    * `:VimballExtract`: Extract the opened archive and put it into &rtp[1]/pack/vimball/start/
+    * `:VimballExtract`: Extract the opened archive into &rtp[1]/pack/vimball/start/
-    * `:VimballExtract directory`: Extract the opened archive and put it into directory
+    * `:VimballExtract directory`: Extract the opened archive into directory
-    * `:VimballList`: Lists the content of the opened archive
+    * `:VimballList`: List the content of the opened archive
  - Functions:
-    * `vimball2#archive(directory, filename, overwrite?)` archives the
+    * `vimball2#archive(directory, filename, overwrite?)`: Archive the
         directory directory into the file filename.
-If the file exists, behave according to overwrite or &confirm
+If the file exists, overwrite if overwrite and ask if &confirm
-    * `vimball2#extract(bufnr, overwrite?, dest_dir?)` extract the archive
+    * `vimball2#extract(bufnr, overwrite?, dest_dir?)`: Extract the archive
         opened in bufnr into dest_dir.
-If it it not specified, put it in &rtp[1]/pack/vimball/start/$archive
+If  dest_dir is not specified, it defaults to &rtp[1]/pack/vimball/start/$archive
-    * `vimball2#list(bufnr)` lists the content of the archive opened in bufnr
+    * `vimball2#list(bufnr)`: List the content of the archive opened in bufnr
  - Low level functions
-    * `vimball2#archiver#archive(directory, filename)` always archive,
+    * `vimball2#archiver#archive(directory, dest_file)` always archive,
-        regardless if the filename exists.
+        regardless of the dest_file's already existing.
-    * `vimball2#extractor#extract(bufnr, dest_dir)` always extract the
+    * `vimball2#extractor#extract(bufnr, dest_dir)`: Always extract the
-        archive opened in bufnr to dest_dir, regadless if the dest_dir already exists.
+        archive opened in bufnr into dest_dir, regadless of the dest_dir's already existing.

 ## Why?